dli2016/cross_domain_uReID/README.md

 ## Framework
 ![Figure for the framework](https://github.com/dli2016/cross_domain_uReID/blob/master/uReID-framework.png) Figure.
-An overview of the propsed framework.
+An overview of the proposed framework.

 ## Train